-Location of Gain (Loss) Recognized in Amount of Gain (Loss Recognized in Income Hedged Items in Fair Value Hedging Location of Gain (Loss) Recognized in Amount of Gain (Loss) Recognized in Income Income 2018 2017 Relationships Income 2018 2017 Interest rate contracts Interest Expense \$ (57) \$ (84) Fixed-Rate Debt and Capital Leases Interest Expense \$ 57 \$ 84
+Derivative Instruments Location of Gain (Loss) Amount of Recognized () Hedged Items in Location of Gain (Loss) Gain (Loss) Recognized in Incom in Fair Value Hedging Relationships Recognized in Income 2018 2017 Fair Value Hedging Relationships Recognized in Income 2018 2017 Interest rate contracts Interest Expense \$ (57) \$ (84) Fixed-Rate Debt and Capital Leases Interest Expense \$ 57 \$ 84

 Additionally, we maintain some interest rate swaps, foreign exchange currency forwards and investment market price forward contracts that are not designated as hedges.
 These interest rate swap contracts are intended to provide an economic hedge of portions of our outstanding debt.
 These foreign exchange forward contracts are intended to provide an economic offset to foreign currency remeasurement and settlement risks for certain assets and liabilities in our consolidated balance sheets.
-These investment market price forward contracts are intended to provide an economic offset in market price forward contracts are intended to provide an economic offset in market price forward contracts are intended to provide an economic offset to fair value fluctuations of certain investments in marketable securities.
+These investment market price forward contracts are intended to provide an economic offset to fair value fluctuations of certain investments in marketable securities.